rackerlabs/support-how-to/content/how-to/cloud-files/use-swiftly-to-upload-an-image/index.md

-    CF_REGION=         # Three character region code for your upload location (for example, `ORD`) SOURCEFILE=        # the local file you are uploading CONTAINER=         # the container in Cloud Files where the image should go IMAGEFILENAME=     # the name you want the image to be called in Cloud Files SWFLY_SEG_BYTES=134217728
+    CF_REGION=         # Three character region code for your upload location (for example, `ORD`) SOURCEFILE=        # the local file you are uploading CONTAINER=         # the container in Cloud Files where the image should go IMAGEFILENAME=     # the name you want to call the image in Cloud Files SWFLY_SEG_BYTES=134217728
     SWFLY_CONCURRENCY=20